 - Become a reviewer

 - Join an e-mail list

-acquired immune response: Immunity mediated by lymphocytes and characterized by antigen-specificity and memory.
+acquired immune response: Immunity mediated by lymphocytes and characterized by antigen specificity and memory.

-affinity (intrinsic affinity): The strength of binding (affinity constant) between a receptor (e.g. one antigen-binding site on an antibody) and a ligand (e.g. epitope on an antigen).
+affinity (intrinsic affinity): The strength of binding (affinity constant) between a receptor (e.g., one antigen-binding site on an antibody) and a ligand (e.g., epitope on an antigen).

 affinity chromatography: The use of immobilized antibody (or antigen) to select specific antigen (or antibody) from a mixture.
-The purified ligand is then released by disrupting for antibody–antigen interaction, for example by changing the pH.
+The purified ligand is then released by disrupting the antibody–antigen interaction, for example by changing the pH.

 allele: Variants of a polymorphic gene at a given genetic locus.

 allelic exclusion: The phenomenon whereby, following successful rearrangement of one allele of an antigen receptor gene, rearrangement of the other parental allele is suppressed.